Terradue/doc-tep-geohazards/source/tutorials/gpod-sbas-insar.rst

 **Feedbacks**

-Users are also kindly invited to report any issue and problem encountered during the use of this service to <GEP REFERENCE/TICKETING SYSTEM> **sbas-help@irea.cnr.it** and **eo-gpod@esa.int**.
+Users are also kindly invited to report any issue and problem encountered during the use of this service to https://support.terradue.com/projects/gep-cnr-irea **sbas-help@irea.cnr.it** and **eo-gpod@esa.int**.
 Moreover, suggestions and comments are warmly appreciated in order to keep the service as much as possible appealing, effective and efficient.